Cover your Assets: Manage Risks and Plan for Your Future

 Your landlord's insurance on the building generally won't cover damage to your property, so renters need to make sure they have covered themselves.
 Renter insurance can also protect you from liability if someone gets hurt in your home or elsewhere because of your negligence.

-Homeowner insurance can be much more complex that renter insurance and will cost more since your actual home and property are being insured.
+Homeowner insurance can be much more complex than renter insurance and will cost more since your actual home and property are being insured.
 Carefully review with an insurance agent the things that are covered and not covered by a homeowner insurance policy you are considering.

 Usually standard homeowner insurance policies don't cover things like: